rickardlindberg/rickardlindberg.me/writing/writing-my-own-video-editor/index.markdown

 * [Python
   examples](https://github.com/mltframework/mlt/tree/master/src/swig/python):
   Examples how to use MLT from Python.

-* [Flowblade](https://github.com/jliljebl/flowblade): Another video editor that
-  is written in Python and uses MLT.
+They are quite limited, but gives you a good starting point.

 * [MLT API documentation](https://www.mltframework.org/doxygen/annotated.html):
   The C API documentation.
 Translating this to Python has been mostly straight forward.

+* [Flowblade](https://github.com/jliljebl/flowblade): Another video editor that
+  is written in Python and MLT.

+## Design idea

 * Wrap my head around basic primitives and how to map that to what I want
     * Use my structure for clips